FeuFeuAngel/Simple-Vanguard-Stop-Script/README.md

 Add "shutdown /r" if you wanna auto restart.

 This was tested with DriverView, and with LoL.
 This no way to cheat or hack Games, just simple script if you dont want keep Vanguard running at all time.
+It was made to be extra simple, so even beginners can understand it.